Saputo Inc.: A Global Leader in the Dairy Industry

 - July 2020: Acquired Bute Island Foods Ltd., marking Saputo's entry into the plant-based market.

-- January 2021: Completed the acquisition of Shepherd Gourmet Dairy, enhancing its specialty cheese portfolio.
+- January 2021: Acquisition of Shepherd Gourmet Dairy, enhancing its specialty cheese portfolio.

 - May 2022: Launched a state-of-the-art dairy processing facility in Port-Coquitlam, British Columbia.

-- Closure of the Suamico, Wisconsin plant, with a strategic relocation of packaging operations to Franklin, Wisconsin, creating over 650 new jobs.
+- Closure of the Suamico, Wisconsin plant, with packaging operations relocated to Franklin, Wisconsin, creating over 650 new jobs.

 - Sale of two milk processing plants to Coles for $105 million.

-- August 2022: Introduced 'Frigo Cheese Heads Swirls', emphasizing a focus on innovation and versatility in the market.
+- August 2022: Introduced 'Frigo Cheese Heads Swirls', focusing on innovation and versatility.

 Future Business Plans

-Saputo is committed to international expansion and product innovation, with a strong emphasis on sustainability and reducing greenhouse gas emissions.
-Future plans include increasing milk prices for the 2025-26 season and exploring potential acquisitions of Fonterra’s Oceania business assets.
-The company is leveraging financial analytics and market trend forecasting through AI to maintain competitive pricing strategies.
-In Australia, Saputo plans to raise the weighted average milk price to $9 to $9.10/kg MS, depending on the region.
-The company remains steadfast in its commitment to core values and market adaptation strategies, being one of the top three dairy processors in Australia, alongside Lactalis and Fonterra.
-Recent price increases in the Australian dairy market underscore a robust domestic price floor.
+Saputo is focused on international expansion and product innovation, with an emphasis on sustainability and reducing greenhouse gas emissions.
+The company plans to increase milk prices for the 2025-26 season and is exploring potential acquisitions of Fonterra’s Oceania business assets.
+In Australia, Saputo aims to raise the weighted average milk price to $9 to $9.10/kg MS.

 Related news